lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     # settings
     include ../PARM.lammps

+..  container:: justify

     The only difference with the previous input is that, instead of creating a new box and atoms, we open and read the previously created file system.data which contains the definition of the simulation box and the positions of the atoms.

 Next, let us create a group for the water: